Other Useful Workhouse-related Records

 Local newspapers often carried reports of Boards of Guardians meetings and any other newsworthy workhouse-related incidents that occurred.
 Advertisements for staff or the supply of goods also featured regularly.

 Parliamentary Papers relating to the Poor Law Commissioners, Poor Law Board, and Local Government Board are extensive.
-Online versions can be consulted free at the National Archives at Kew.
-Although largely concerned with matters of finance and policy, they occasionally contain material relating to individuals.
+Online versions can be consulted free at the National Archives at Kew and via many educational institutions.
+Although largely concerned with matters of finance, policy and operational matters, they occasionally contain material relating to individuals.
 For example, in the 1850s, the annual reports of the Committee of Council on Education listed the names of all the workhouse teachers achieving a particular certificated grade.
-In 1861, a report on Paupers in Workhouses listed, by name, every workhouse inmate at that time who had spent more than five years in residence in a particular workhouse.
+In 1861, a parliamentary report on Paupers in Workhouses listed, by name, every workhouse inmate at that time who had spent more than five years in residence in a particular workhouse.
+The details of those listed can now be viewed on this website via a link at the end of each individual union's web page.

 Trade Newspapers such as the Poor-Law Officers' Journal, Local Government Chronicle, and Knight's Official Advertiser, were aimed at union officers, workhouse staff etc. and often featured material on specific unions and workhouses.
 One particularly of interest to family historians is the Poor Law Unions Gazette published from 1857 to 1903.
 Its contents consisted entirely of detailed "wanted" descriptions of men who had deserted their families and left the union to take care of them.
 Access to the Poor Law Unions Gazette is now available via the British Newspaper Archive website.